LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 \subsubsection{Safety studies}

 A crucial aspect of verifying gravitational-wave candidates is ensuring that they are not introduced by environmental noise sources observed in auxiliary channels.
 In general, however, the transfer functions between $h(t)$ (GW strain) channel and the thousands of auxiliary channels is unknown, so it is possible for real gravitational-wave events to produce signals in some of the auxiliary channels.
 If we were to use such a channel (an ``unsafe'' channel) to veto a gravitational-wave event, without knowledge of this coupling, we would in effect be using an astrophysical signal to veto itself.
-To probe the ``safety'' of auxiliary channels for vetoing candidate events, we use the photon calibrator to inject sine-Gaussian waveforms into $h(t)$ at each detector, mimicking a gravitational-wave signal.
+To probe the ``safety'' of auxiliary channels for vetoing candidate events, we use the photon calibrators to inject sine-Gaussian waveforms into $h(t)$ at each detector, mimicking a gravitational-wave signal.
 A safe auxiliary channel should not respond to these injected waveforms in $h(t)$.
 Then, we perform a statistical analysis of the $\mathcal{O}(5000)$ auxiliary channels sampled above 16~Hz using the \texttt{pointy-poisson} tool \citep{Essick:2020cyv} to classify auxiliary channels as either ``safe'' (i.e., acceptable to use to veto potential gravitational-wave events) or ``unsafe.''
 The resulting list of safe channels is then passed on to downstream data-quality analyses.

 The injection and safety analysis process was repeated every few months in each detector during Engineering Run 15 (ER15) (April 26, 2023 - May 24, 2023) and O4a (May 24, 2023 - January 16, 2024) to track possible changes in safety and to ensure that any new channels were correctly classified as either safe or unsafe.
 During the first set of analyses in ER15, a handful of \ac{LHO} channels were found to be unsafe compared to the existing list from O3: the \ac{ESD} voltage monitors at X-arm end station, and a handful of suspension rack magnetometers.

 We found no substantial changes in channel safety during the subsequent duration of ER15 and O4a.